leolanese/Angular-Feature-Flag/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

+Unit tests are written using Jasmine and executed with Karma.

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).